 If you’re an aspiring musician or story-teller, there’s never been a better time to begin your journey into audio.
 The internet has not only made it easier to distribute your work, but there are apps that make it easy to create everything from podcasts to hit records.
 You can basically download everything you need to get started, but there are still some things that are necessary if you want to take your quality up to the next level.
 One vital piece of hardware that you’ll need is a USB interface.
 We’ll get into exactly what a USB interface is and what it does, along with a bunch of other useful information.
 But first, let’s talk about what you came here for.
 Which interface should you get?

-Editor’s note: this list was updated on November 12, 2019 to reflect updates to the market.
+Editor’s note: this list was updated on March 25th, 2020 to reflect changes in pricing.

 For most people (beginner/intermediate), go with the Scarlett 2i2 (3rd generation)